 Once the sales reps figured out why the software was there, they started using it, and their sales went up 20%.
 Because their coaches, their managers could actually coach them properly now, as opposed to guessing what they needed to do.
 So it's all about that trust in that connection.
 And how do you become that manager that can lead people in the direction that they need to go?
 As you consult with your clients?
 How do you help them figure out if they're paying their salespeople fairly?
 Like, how would you pay a salesperson fairly?
 How do you know what that number is?

 There's a couple of things that go into that.
 It's what is the marketplace dictating first of all, for and for the level of experience.
 So I have a very good friend who owns a technology company, and he has been in business for almost 20 years.

 Mike Shelah 24:19

-He’s doing something right?
-But he can’t seem to hold on to salesperson.
+He doing something right?
+But he can't seem to hold on to salesperson.
 And he was telling me about the caliber of salesperson that he wants.
-And he told me what he was paying the last guy I said, Well, I’ll tell you that what you were paying the last guy was probably appropriate for him.
-But the salesperson you want to hire won’t consider that they’ll they’ll just they’ll laugh at it.
-And he said oh well you know you can make unlimited commissions I’m like yeah, everybody for almost Well, almost everybody promises unlimited Commission’s, but the general rule of thumb is 50-50 you know, half year earnings come from your salary and half comes from commissions if you’re doing your job.
-And then the question is, well, how did you come up with quota? isn’t an arbitrary number?
+And he told me what he was paying the last guy I said, Well I'll tell you that what you were paying the last guy was probably appropriate for him but the salesperson you want to hire won't consider that they'll they'll just they'll laugh at it and he said oh well you know you can make unlimited Commission's I'm like yeah, everybody for almost Well, almost everybody promises unlimited Commission's but the general rule of thumb is 50-50 you know, half your earnings come from your salary and half comes from commissions if you're doing your job.
+And then the question is, well, how did you come up with quota?
+Is it an arbitrary number?
 Is it a number that the company needs?
 Is that number reasonable for an individual, maybe that number needs to be split between two people.

 Umar Hameed 25:18